ChefBingbong/ethereum-transaction-tracer/README.md

 # EVM Transaction Tracer

+_This software is in Alpha and many features for the cli are still currently being worked on_

 evm-tt `(evm-transaction-trace)` brings tenderly and foundry like stack traces to javascript enviornments.
 Unlike tenderly, evm-tt supports any evm chain, supporting traces for both verified onchain transactions and calldat simulations.
 There is a gas profiler built in, aswell as async caching and abi lookups for indexing contract names and methods. evm-tt is an extremely useful tool for backend web3 javascript developers and makes up where tenderly and foundry fall short.

 installation